Mitchell Lattof | June 9, 2020 | Car Accidents

-According to insurance data, the typical driver in the U.S. will be involved in a motor vehicle accident every 17.9 years.
+According to car accident statistics, the typical driver in the U.S. will be involved in a motor vehicle accident every 17.9 years.
 This means that over the course of a normal driving lifetime, you can expect to have 3 to 4 collisions.
 Since 25%-30% of all vehicle collisions result in injury (or death), chances are that in at least 1 of your accidents, someone will be hurt.
 Because of this likelihood, it is important to know what you should and should not do if you’re in a vehicle collision.

-Do NOT Leave the Scene of the Accident
+Do Not Leave the Scene of the Accident

 In most states, it is CRIME to leave the scene of an accident.
 The severity of the crime can range from a misdemeanor in the case of a minor accident involving no injuries up to a felony in the case of an accident involving injuries.
 Even if the accident is not your fault, you can still be charged with a criminal offense if you leave the scene before the police arrive to investigate and prepare a report.